inf112-v21/G6-1/deliverables/ObligatoriskOppgave2/ObligatoriskOppgave2.md

     Work task:
 - Create card objects

-**4) As a user, I want cards to be distributed to me, because I don’t want to pull the cards myself**
+**4) As a user, I want 9 random cards to be distributed to me, because I don’t want to pull the cards myself**

     Acceptance criteria:
 - Cards is connected to the player object